polymorphic92/PD-workflow/PITCHME.md

 ### Customization
 +++
 ### Q/A
-* Do customization your Applications/tools in your "Workflow"
+* Do you customization your Applications/tools in your "Workflow"
-* How do you customization them
+* How do you customize them

 Note: